All Episodes

 But again, most beverage companies are built to sell, as they call it.

-They're like, hey, we're gonna start this thing, we're gonna burn cash, and the whole plan the whole time is we're gonna flip it to Coke or Pepsi.
+And the whole plan the whole time is we're going to flip it to Coke or Pepsi.

-Yeah, that was never our thing.
+That was never our thing.

-Now, to your point, if Coke or Pepsi comes to us and says, hey, liquid death, two and a half billion, we got to think about that, right?
+Now, to your point, if Coke or Pepsi comes to us and says, hey, Liquid Death, two and a half billion, we got to think about that, right?

 Because there's a lot of people that have busted their ass with this company.